kwatch/tenjin/python/README.txt

 You can embed Python statements and expressions into your text file. pyTenjin converts it into Python program and evaluate it.

+!!ATTENTION!!

+pyTenjin is enough stable, but it is under beta release.
+It means that API or specification may change in the future.

 Features
 --------